nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 APP accept the <strong>same name for different recipes</strong>.
 For example, you can have two recipes named <code class="language-plaintext highlighter-rouge">Hotpot</code>.
 </li>
 <li>
-APP saves automatically when changes are made to the recipes on the recipe list or to the recipe list.
+APP saves <strong>automatically</strong> when changes are made to the recipes on the recipe list or to the recipe list.
 There is no notification of the recipe list being saved.
-<br>The following commands will trigger the automatic saving after successful operation:<br>
+<br>The following commands will trigger the <strong>automatic saving</strong> after successful operation:<br>
 1. <code class="language-plaintext highlighter-rouge">add</code><br>
 2. <code class="language-plaintext highlighter-rouge">addtorecipe</code><br>
 3. <code class="language-plaintext highlighter-rouge">delete</code><br>